Jobs and metrics

 Revert tasks

-While your job is in a paused or errored state, you can use the Revert button of any successfully completed task — accessible via its context menu or Task Properties panel — to re-run the job from that task forward.
-This allows you to re-attempt a portion of job execution to fix task errors, such as incorrect manual task inputs or remote service timeouts, that might otherwise result in job failure.
+While your job is in a paused or errored state, use the Revert button for any successfully completed task, accessible via its context menu or Task Properties panel, to re-run the job from that task forward.
+This lets you re-attempt a portion of job execution to fix task errors, such as incorrect manual task inputs or remote service timeouts, that might otherwise result in job failure.

 View job errors

 As your job executes, Operations Manager continuously monitors the status of its component tasks and records any errors that occur.
-These errors are cataloged in the Job Errors table, accessible by clicking the Error History button near the top-right corner of the visualization.
+These errors are cataloged in the Job Errors table, accessible by clicking the Error History button near the top-right corner of the Job Details view.

 To copy information from the table to your clipboard, hover over the relevant table field and click the Copy to Clipboard icon that appears.